Gaurish Akki

-Gaurish Akki is an Indian journalist and television news anchor and Kannada Film Director and Actor.
-A well known name in the visual News media of Karnataka, Gaurish Akki hails from Koppal district, Karnataka.
+Gaurish Akki is an Indian journalist, television news anchor, film director and actor.
+Gaurish Akki hails from Koppal district, Karnataka.

 Early life and education

 Gaurish was born in a village named Mudhol in Yelburga Taluk of Koppal District in Karnataka.
 Educated in different districts of north Karnataka like Bidar and Belgaum, he completed M A in English Literature from Karnataka University, Dharwad in 1997.

 Career

 Gaurish started his career as a lecturer in Maharani Lakshmi Ammanni college and also worked in S Nijalingappa college, Bengaluru.
 Gaurish switchedover to media after one year.
 He was always passionate about media, be it big screen or small.
 Starting his news career with Etv Kannada news Channel in the year 2000, Gaurish worked for ETV news Hyderabad, in various capacities like Voice over artist, then Copy editor, then Bulletin producer and Program Producer.